fabric8io/docker-maven-plugin/doc/manual/docker-build.md

 an assembly.
 However, you still need to insert `ADD` or `COPY` directives yourself into the Dockerfile.

-If this directory contains a `.maven-dockerignore` file, then it is used for excluding files for the build.
+If this directory contains a `.maven-dockerignore` (or alternatively, a `.maven-dockerexclude` file), then it is used for excluding files for the build.
 Each line in this file is treated as an [FileSet exclude pattern](http://ant.apache.org/manual/Types/fileset.html) as used by the [maven-assembly-plugin](http://maven.apache